 Where members are either not able or not willing to change a behaviour which impacts the data experience on giffgaff, we have a responsibility to make the situation fairer and protect the vast majority of members.
 This is particularly true at giffgaff, where we have been built on the principles of fairness and mutual giving.

-Importantly, members with an Always On goodybag will never see their allowance removed from them and there is no limit to the amount of data that one of these members can use.
+Importantly, members with an Always On goodybag will never see their allowance removed from them (unless they have already been barred from buying the £25 Always On goodybag on another account) and there is no limit to the amount of data that one of these members can use.
 A member is only contacted if their specific usage pattern is impacting the service of other members, not when they reach a given volume of data.

 At this point, it is important to repeat that only a very, very small minority of members have usage patterns which impact the experience of other members.